Government, Anarchy, and Leadership

 They are also very fearful, and fear runs rampant in a time when nothing is certain or secure.
 Fear is what makes most people seek power, so that they can have some means of defense from the outside world.
 This is the reason why gangs exist.
 So this is a time when gangs would explode with new members, becoming so large as to become more properly called barbarian tribes.

-[3] Their expansion is first driven more by fear than anything else – they cannot let any nearby opponent become so strong that they cannot be opposed.
+With multiple opposing tribes growing larger by the day, the land would become a war zone as each side strives to control more territory and resources before their opponents can do the same.[3]
+Their expansion is first driven more by fear than anything else – they cannot let any nearby opponent become so strong that they cannot be opposed.
 But in time, and as they become skilled at their warfare and expansion, greed begins to motivate them just as much as anything.
 It is during this time that they will take possession of every person and thing in their territory, including those they previously considered as neutrals during their first period of rapid expansion.
 These captured people will then be required either to join the tribe, or to provide labor for the tribe, or they will be killed.

 Beyond our shores are nations that possess strong military forces.
 China and Russia are two obvious examples of this.
 The land we inhabit and the developments upon it are worth trillions of dollars.
 We possess the largest supply of weapons, including nuclear weapons, in the entire world.
 These three facts make it apparent what will happen next: Invasion.